RaquelVaCorr/CustomerChurnClassifier/README.md

 churn.
 The provided dataset contains information about the bank's account holders, and the aim is to develop a predictive model for customer churn.

-You are required to perform data cleaning, an exploratory analysis, and build one or more classifiers, in order to predict the Customer Churn.
+In this notebook contains data cleaning, exploratory analysis, and several classifiers models, in order to predict Customer Churn.
 Shared files

 ● train.csv: the training dataset.
 Churn is the binary target to predict.